Description

 Instructions

 - Cook the aromatic base.
-Set a large saucepan over medium heat and add 2 tablespoons of gochujang paste, 1 tablespoon soy sauce, 2 teaspoons fish sauce and 2 tablespoons of chili oil.
+Set a large saucepan over medium heat and add 2 tablespoons of gochujang paste, 1 tablespoon light soy sauce, 2 teaspoons fish sauce, and 2 tablespoons of chili oil.
 Stir for a minute or two, then add the garlic and ginger and cook, stirring, for another minute.

 - Add the noodles and pak choi.
 Add your noodles directly into the broth, stir, then let them cook for about 4 minutes.
 Use your packet to guide you on the cooking time here – different noodles have slightly different cooking times.
-Once they’re cooked, add the sliced pak choi and stir through the broth for a minute, until they look bright green.
+Once they’re almost ready, add the sliced pak choi and stir through the broth for a minute, until they look bright green.
 Remove the pot from the heat.

 - Garnish and serve.
 Divide the saucy noodles and pak choi between bowls, spooning lots of the lovely sauce into each bowl.
 Squeeze a wedge of lime over each bowl, then top with the scallions and cilantro leaves.
-Finish with another drizzle of chili oil, then serve with the more lime wedges on the side.
+Finish with another drizzle of chili oil, then serve with more lime wedges on the side.

 Notes

 STORAGE INSTRUCTIONS: The noodles will continue to absorb liquid as they sit, so you’ll need to add a splash of water (or stock), when you reheat them, just to loosen them up again.
-They’ll keep for 3 days, stored in the fridge and can be easily reheated, either on the stovetop or in the microwave.
+They’ll keep for 3 days, stored in the fridge, and can be easily reheated, either on the stovetop or in the microwave.

-MAKE IT VEGAN: Swap the fish sauce for a vegetarian fish sauce, or use more soy sauce.
+MAKE IT VEGAN: Swap the fish sauce for a vegetarian fish sauce, or use more light soy sauce.

 - Prep Time: 5